 Soothe a sore throat

 Gargling with Listerine can really help soothe a sore throat, as will gargling with apple cider vinegar.
-If sore throat persists, see your doctor.
+If a sore throat persists, see your doctor.

 Because Listerine is an antiseptic it is good for wounds and can be used like many other wound care options.